 • Share a simple message of friendship, compassion, hope, and encouragement

 • Please avoid asking questions as the recipient will not have an opportunity to reply directly to you

-Please also consider including writing (in Swahili) all or some of the following verse, which will be familiar and comforting to those who receive your cards/notes....
+Please also consider including/writing all or some of the following verse/blessing in Swahili.
+This blessing is very familiar and comforting to a child who receives your postcard/card....

 Haya ndiyo ninayokutakia katika maisha yako...

 Bwana awabariki na kuwalinda,

 Bwana awaangazie nuru ya uso wake na kuwapa amani.